LukaMaxima/UE-App.exe/README.md

 ### Requirements

 - There is no install for this other than you need Firefox for the app to work.
-- Python, Java, Chrome and related Python libraries are **NOT** required for this version of the app.
+- Additional dependencies such as Python, Java, Chrome and any related Python libraries are **NOT** required for this version of the app.

 -----